Projections

 In Inkscape.

-• Add image, then duplicate so have four tiles.
+• Add image, then duplicate three times so have four tiles.

 • Arrange in a 2 x 2 grid carefully lined up with no gaps.